Sarraj-Sahar/Robot-Control-App/README.md

 <summary>more details </summary></br>
 The following figure shows the Settings Screen in which the user can check his account information <b>(A)</b> and change his app settings.
 Mainly the user can turn on/off their notifications <b>(B)</b> to receive all different types of alert messages (mission creation, the emergency button changed, scenario launched…), and log out of the app <b>(C)</b>.
 </details>
----

 ## Code Flow:

 Project is following MVC pattern.
 For managing state I used GETX.
-All the UI components are inside views folder.
-Business logic is handled inside controller folder.
-Model is used to parse data.
+All the UI components are inside the views folder.
+Business logic is handled inside the controller folder.
+Robot data Model is used to parse the incoming data stream.

 ```
 └── lib/